Do Electric Car Tyres Wear Slower than Normal Car Tyres?

 For a start, electric cars are much heavier than regular combustion engine vehicles due to the extra technology under the bonnet.
 Because of their increased weight, you would think that electric car tyres wear down quicker.
 But you’d be wrong.

-If electric cars were fitted with the same tyres as ordinary vehicles, the rates of wear would be great — but they aren’t.
-Electric car tyres are built to withstand the pressure of the increased battery weight and electric car manufacturers improved not only the rubber compound and sidewall strength but also the tread and groove design for resilience.
+If electric cars were fitted with the same tyres as ordinary vehicles, the rates of wear would be greater — but they aren’t.
+Electric car tyres are built to withstand the pressure of the increased battery weight and electric car.
+Manufacturers improved not only the rubber compound and sidewall strength but also the tread and groove design for resilience.

 As a result, they are more expensive than regular tyres but due to their strain-absorbing structure, they will wear down less quickly.
 In fact, according to recent studies, conventional tyres actually wear down 30% quicker than their electric vehicle counterparts.